ewallace/protocols/RNAtagseq.md

 	- end: 70°C, 2min; 4°C, hold

 16. SPRI clean up (1.5x) to remove reaction buffer and PCR primers:
-- Pool PCR reaction and increase to 2x reaction volume (100 ul) with sterile water
+- Pool PCR reaction (50 uL)
-- Add 1.5x reaction volume SPRI beads (150 uL) to the sample in new tubes, and mix up/down 10x
+- Add 1.5x reaction volume SPRI beads (75 uL) to the sample in new tubes, and mix up/down 10x
 - Incubate at room temperature for 15min
 - Place on magnet for 5 min or until solution is clear
 - Pipette out and discard clear solution
 - Wash: Add 200 uL fresh 80% EtOH without removing from magnet and incubate for 30 sec.
 Pipette off and discard the EtOH.
 - Repeat 80% EtOH wash, and let air dry for 3min
-- Elute off beads with 30 uL water and transfer to new tubes.
+- Elute off beads with 50 uL water and transfer to new tubes.

-16. SPRI clean up (0.7x) to remove reaction buffer and PCR primers:
+17. SPRI clean up (0.7x) to remove reaction buffer and PCR primers:
-- Add 0.7x reaction volume SPRI beads (21 uL) to the sample in new tubes, and mix up/down 10x
+- Add 0.7x reaction volume SPRI beads (35 uL) to the sample in new tubes, and mix up/down 10x
 - Incubate at room temperature for 15min
 - Place on magnet for 5 min or until solution is clear
 - Pipette out and discard clear solution